Effects of Drug Addiction (Physical and Psychological)

 Psychological Effects of Drug Addiction

 The psychological effects of drug addiction come from the reason the user is addicted to drugs, as well as the changes that take place in the brain once a person becomes a drug addict.
-Initially, many people start using drugs to cope with stress or pain (read about: what causes drug addiction) An effect of drug addiction is creation of a cycle where anytime the user encounters stress or pain, they feel the need to use the drug.
+Initially, many people start using drugs to cope with stress or pain (read about: what causes drug addiction) An effect of drug addiction is the creation of a cycle where anytime the user encounters stress or pain, they feel the need to use the drug.
 This is one of the psychological effects of drug addiction involved in "craving" of the drug.
 Craving is an effect of drug addiction whereby the addict is obsessed with obtaining and using the drug, to the exclusion of all else.
-One of the psychological effects of addiction involved in craving is the belief the addict cannot function or handle life without use of the drug.
+One of the psychological effects of addiction involved in craving is the belief the addict cannot function or handle life without the use of the drug.

 Other psychological effects of drug addiction include:3